Reconstruction of Epsilon-Machines in Predictive Frameworks and Decisional States: Decisional states framework

 \subsection{General problem targeted by the proposed framework}

-Let $X$ be a measurable space comprising configurations $x$ of the system under investigation.
-Let $Z$ be a measurable space of all entities that we wish to predict from the current system state.
-For example: \begin{itemize} \item In a symbolic series context, $X$ is the set of all past strings up to the current point ($x^{-}\in\mathcal{A}^{*}$ in Appendix B), and $Z$ is the set of all future strings after the current point ($x^{+}\in\mathcal{A}^{*}$ in Appendix B).
-The concrete example in Section \ref{sub:evenProcess} highlights this case. \item More generally for temporal systems with state space, an $x\in X$ should include all causal influence from the past that might possibly affect the present (i.e, a past light cone).
+Let $X$ be a space comprising configurations $x$ of the system under investigation.
+Let $Z$ be a space of all entities that we wish to predict from the current system state.
+For example: \begin{itemize} \item In a symbolic series context, $X$ is the set of all past strings up to the current point ($x\in\mathcal{A}^{*}$ with $\mathcal{A}$ the alphabet), and $Z$ is the set of all future strings after the current point.
+The concrete example in Section \ref{sub:evenProcess} highlights this case. \item More generally for temporal systems with state space, an $x\in X$ should include all causal influence from the past that might possibly affect the present (i.e, a past light cone, see Section \ref{sub:Causality_and_predictions}).
 Similarly, $z\in Z$ is the set of future light cones.
-Appendix A details this approach, and the concrete example in Section \ref{sub:Cellular-automaton} highlights this case. \item In the case of a non-temporal system, $X$ is defined as the relevant space of parameters that have an influence on the system state at the point under investigation, and similarly for $Z$ being the space of parameters influenced by $X$.
+The concrete example in Section \ref{sub:Cellular-automaton} highlights this case. \item In the case of a non-temporal system, $X$ is defined as the relevant space of parameters that have an influence on the system state at the point under investigation, and similarly for $Z$ being the space of parameters influenced by $X$.
 A common example in physics is the Markov Random Field representation of lattice systems \cite{MRF_LatticeSystems}.
 In an image context $X$ is the neighbourhood of a given pixel up to a range that we assume determines the statistical distribution of that pixel, and $Z$ is the value of the pixel \cite{AwateThesis}.
 The concrete example in Section \ref{sub:Image-segmentation} highlights this case. \end{itemize} For each configuration $x\in X$, we'd like to associate a prediction $y_{x}\in Z$ amongst all possible outcomes.
-The actual outcome $z\in Z$ can differ from $y_{x}$: we have a range of possible $z\in Z$, and they occur with a probability distribution $p(Z|x)$.
+The actual outcome $z\in Z$ can differ from $y_{x}$: we have a range of possible $z\in Z$, and they occur with a probability distribution $P(Z|x)$.
+This assumption restricts the spaces $X$ and $Z$ we may consider, for example discrete spaces, or continuous spaces with a canonical reference measure.

+Let us now consider that the utility incurred by having acted according to prediction $y$ when $z$ is the future that actually happens is quantified by $U(y,z)$, independently of the particular $x$ for which $y$ was chosen instead of $z$ (so, $U$ is a real-valued function defined on $Z^{2}$).
+We could equivalently define a loss function with $L(y,z)=-U(y,z)$.
+Minimising the loss is equivalent to maximising the utility, both concepts will be used interchangeably when needed.